#1: Fish Oil Can Help You Lose Body Fat

 d) help you be lean and feel better.

-#4: Take Fish To Improve Insulin Sensitivity And Metabolism
+#4: Fish Oil Can Improve Insulin Sensitivity And Metabolism

 Recall that fish oil improves insulin sensitivity because it gets incorporated into the cellular lipid layer, which allows the cell receptors to bind more easily with insulin.
 Once insulin is bound, its purpose is to shuttle glucose from dietary carbs into the muscles to be stored and used as energy later.
 If insulin can’t bind easily, it causes inflammation, and the overall result is that you get fat.